TrudAX/denistrunin-blog/src/draft/xpptools-readexcelfile/index.md

 ## Generate user dialog

-To create user dialog for the file import I extended my Create RunBase class utility(https://github.com/TrudAX/TRUDUtilsD365#runbase-class-builder)
+To create user dialog for the file import I extended my **Create RunBase class** utility(https://github.com/TrudAX/TRUDUtilsD365#runbase-class-builder)

 ![](CreateRunBase.png)

-Right now it accept Excel and CSV and upload file parameters, so if you enter the following parameters
+Right now it accept Excel or CSV value in the "Add file upload" parameter.

+If you enter the following parameters into this utility

 ```
 DEVReadFromFileExample2